Psychology

 PSY 376 Seminar: Psychology and Law (4 Credits)

 Why would a person confess to a crime they didn’t commit?
 What makes eyewitnesses identify the wrong suspect?
 How does police body camera footage shape jurors’ decisions?
 And how does one design research to answer these questions and inform policy interventions?
 This course introduces students to the interdisciplinary study of psychology and the law, focusing on how psychological science impacts and can be used to explain events in the courtroom and other legal settings.
 Students critically analyze research at the intersection of psychology and law, and consider how it can and should be used to impact legal policy.
 Prerequisites: PSY 100 and PSY 202.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and Seniors only.
 Instructor permission required. {N}

 PSY 400 Special Studies (1-4 Credits)

-By permission of the instructor, for qualified juniors and seniors.
+For qualified juniors and seniors.
 A scholarly project conducted under the supervision of any member of the department.
+Instructor permission required.

 Fall, Spring